w3f/Grants-Program/applications/MeProtocol.md

    - Boluwatife Oguntoyinbo
    - Nwele Uchenna

- We will be hiring a Rust/Ink! developer
+ We will be hiring an additional Rust/Ink! developer

 ### Contact